Hat-trick: Hockey

 with several conflicting legends from the Canadian cities of Toronto, Montreal, and Guelph of various hatmakers offering a free hat to players who scored a hat trick.

 In 1946, the Biltmore Hat Company in Guelph sponsored the Guelph Biltmore Mad Hatters, a junior affiliate team of the NHL's New York Rangers.
 When a Mad Hatters player recorded a Hat Trick, hats were thrown on the ice and the player received a new Biltmore fedora after the game to honor his accomplishment.

 Wayne Gretzky holds the NHL record for the most hat tricks in a career with 50.
 Harry Hyland scored the league's first hat trick, in the league's first game on 18 December 1917, in which Hyland's Montreal Wanderers defeated the Toronto Arenas 10–9.

+The most hat tricks achieved across an entire NHL season occurred in the 1981–82 NHL season, with 139 hat tricks.
+The monthly record for most NHL hat tricks goes to January 2026, with 31 hat tricks, surpassing the previous record of 29 hat tricks in December 1985.

 Variations

 In ice hockey, a natural hat trick occurs when a player scores three consecutive goals, uninterrupted by any other player scoring for either team.
 The NHL record for the fastest natural hat trick is 21 seconds, set by Bill Mosienko in 1952 for the Chicago Blackhawks.

 A Gordie Howe hat trick is a tongue-in-cheek play on the feat.
 It is achieved by scoring a goal, getting an assist, and getting into a fight, all in the same game.
 Namesake Gordie Howe himself only recorded two in his NHL career.
 Rick Tocchet accomplished the feat 18 times in his career, the most in NHL history.

 In October 1995, Florida Panthers captain Scott Mellanby scored a rat trick, the term coined by teammate John Vanbiesbrouck.
 Prior to the game, Mellanby killed a rat in the Panthers' locker room with his hockey stick, and proceeded to score a pair of goals later that night.
 When Mellanby scored a hat trick in a later game, some Florida fans threw plastic rats onto the ice, a tradition that continued for all Panthers' goals throughout the 1996 playoffs.
 Due to the resulting game delays caused by the necessary clean-up of the plastic rats, the league eventually banned the activity and modified Rule 63 to impose a minor penalty against the home team for a violation.
 The more traditional practice of fans throwing hats onto the ice following genuine hat tricks remains exempt from this penalty.